 Rhodesian Ridgeback: Breed of the Week

-According to the American Kennel Club they are crossed between Great Danes, Greyhounds, Bloodhounds, and Mastiffs.
+According to the American Kennel Club they are a cross between Great Danes, Greyhounds, Bloodhounds, and Mastiffs.
 Boer settlers brought these dogs’ ancestors with them from Holland to South Africa in the 1800s.
 They were crossbred with the dogs of the Hottentots, who were the natives of the region.
 In 1922, a group of Rhodesian breeders established the standard for Ridgebacks, which has remained virtually unchanged ever since.
 They are also known as the African Lion Dog.